godaddy/gasket/docs/upgrade-to-7.md

   },
 ```

 Existing Gasket apps will need to make changes to how they handle logging.
+Logging levels now follow `console` conventions.
+Loggers at minimum support the following levels:

+- `debug`
+- `error`
+- `info`
+- `warn`

 ```diff
 // gasket.logger.warning changes